vzeizer/Titanics/README.md

-# Project of Titanic Data Set of Udacity
+# Project "Titanic Data Set Analysis" of Udacity's Nanodegree Data Science Foundations I

-## Overview of the project
+## Overview of the project (according To Udacity)

 In this project, you will analyze a data set and, afterwards, communicate your conclusions about the subject.
 You are going to use NumPy, Pandas and Matplotlib libraries to facilitate your analysis.